 The two most common complications are bleeding from the bowel and rupture (perforation) of the bowel.
 These occur in about 2 in 100 cases.
 These may be life-threatening and may require a surgical operation.

 Other possible complications include:

 - Infection of the heart muscle (myocarditis) occurs in up to 1 in 20 cases.
 It is a significant cause of death in areas where typhoid and paratyphoid fever are commonly found.

 - Infection of the nervous system (encephalitis) can cause severe confusion, epileptic seizures and mental health disturbances.

-- Liver and gallbladder infection may cause yellowing of the skin and the whites of the eyes (jaundice) and severe tummy (abdominal) pain.
+- Liver and gallbladder infection may cause yellowing of the skin and of the whites of the eyes (jaundice) and severe tummy (abdominal) pain.